alitayin/eCash-community/README.md

 ### About

-This is a custom theme for the ecash community resource indexer，I named it as Pink Jellyfish..
+This is a custom theme based on [aether](https://github.com/super-so/) for the ecash community resource indexer..